corsairmarks/deassimilate_machines/mod/README.md

 ## Known Issues

 This mod overwrites several core Stellaris game objects.
-Expect to see eight errors in your error.log similar to these for many types of game object.
+Expect to see eight errors in your error.log similar to these.
 All are necessary to implement the functionality of this mod.

 ```
 [03:46:46][technology.cpp:1154]: Duplicate technology: tech_robomodding_m